Well, I saw her yesterday

 See also Love Letter Lunacy.

-- In My Love Story!!, Takeo and Yamato like each other, but Takeo thinks she likes Suna, his best friend, instead.
-After a date gone wrong because of it, Suna just straight up tells Takeo that he's the one Yamato likes.
-When Takeo still didn't believe him, Suna tricked Yamato herself to confess her love.
+- In My Love Story!!, Takeo and Yamato like each other, but Takeo is convinced that she likes his best friend Suna instead.
+After a date gone wrong because of of this, Suna gets fed up with Takeo's denseness and just straight up tells him that he's the one Yamato really likes.
+Even after hearing this Takeo can't believe it's true, so Suna tricks Yamato herself into declaring her love for Takeo in no uncertain terms, thinking that she's telling it to Suna in confidence when Takeo is actually hidden in the room, eavesdropping.
+A stunned Takeo then reveals himself, and after the initial shock he and Yamato confess to each other properly.

-- In Chapter 32 of Sasameki Koto, Tomoe accidentally implies to Ushio that her best friend Sumika has romantic feelings for her.
+- In Chapter 32 of Whispered Words, Tomoe accidentally implies to Ushio that her best friend Sumika has romantic feelings for her.

 - In Whisper of the Heart, Harada uses Shizuku to confess her love to Sugimura.
 Unfortunately, Sugimura likes Shizuku, who is starting to like Seiji.